 Ouch.
 It didn’t occur to me to consider the market.
 Why would it?
 Writers write because we have to; we write because we believe our stories need to be told.
 In retrospect, though, there was no escaping the fact that I’d produced an unusual novel.
 And so I decided to submit it to Unbound – a professional publisher that finances its books through crowdfunding, transferring the power to commission fiction to the reader.
 Now, at last, I could test if there was a market for The Iron Bird.

 I was astonished by the support the project received when it went live.
 In fact, it still amazes me that perfect strangers chose to invest more than £50 in a special edition that Unbound agreed to produce.
 As a result, The Iron Bird went into production and has now been released.

-- And what a great evening it was.
-A huge thank you to @WaterstonesNG @LucyAnneHolmes @PolisLoizou and all the reade… https://t.co/FCAToybbyRRobert Woodshaw about 15 hours ago
+- Well, what a great evening @waterstonesex last night.
+A big thank you to Lindsay Clarke, @BrethertonWords and every… https://t.co/qbgM2N6VlCRobert Woodshaw about 19 days ago

 Join the conversation on Twitter